 The impact of snacks

-It's no secret that salty foods are bad for your heart health, but what about your teeth?
+It’s no secret that salty foods are bad for your heart health, but what about your teeth?
 In general, acidic food, including most foods that are higher in sodium, can have a negative impact on your teeth, and if left unchecked lead to decay.
+Oral bacteria thrive on simple sugars, producing acids that can damage tooth enamel, especially when combined with high sodium intake.

 In addition to recommending regulating your dietary sodium intake, Better Health Victoria noted that foods with excess citric acid and phosphoric acid should be eaten only in moderation.
 This covers many sugary foods.
 Some of the worst offenders include soft drinks, sports drinks, most alcoholic beverages, candies and citrus fruits.